T

 +

-While credit cards are widely accepted in Anchorage, carrying some cash is advisable for smaller purchases or in case of emergencies.
-Bringing around $100-$200 in U.S. dollars should be sufficient for tips, small market purchases, or local bus fares.
-ATMs are readily available throughout the city if you need to withdraw more.
+While credit and debit cards are widely accepted in Anchorage, it's advisable to carry some cash for smaller purchases or in case of emergencies.
+Bringing around $100-$200 in U.S. dollars should be sufficient for incidentals like tips, small souvenirs, or local market purchases where cards might not be accepted.

 Is Anchorage safe at night?